UMDOER/PSYC341OER/_pages/memory/memorybiases.md

   nav: "memorynav"
 ---

+By Cara Laney and Elizabeth F. Loftus, Reed College, University of California, Irvine

 # Memory Biases

 Eyewitnesses can provide very compelling legal testimony, but rather than recording experiences flawlessly, their memories are susceptible to a variety of errors and biases.
 They (like the rest of us) can make errors in remembering specific details and can even remember whole events that did not actually happen.
 In this module, we discuss several of the common types of errors, and what they can tell us about human memory and its interactions with the legal system.